Støre cabinet: Scandals

-Throughout its tenure the Støre Cabinet has been marred by scandals that first began in 2022.
+Throughout its tenure, the Støre Cabinet has been marred by scandals that first began in 2022.

 Hadia Tajik

 In an 18 February 2022 post on her Facebook page, Tajik accused Aftenposten for wanting to make a scandal out of her usage of a parliamentary apartment in 2019.
 She said that Aftenposten had forced her to admit that she misused the system for three months in 2019 or openly discuss her security situation, the latter which she refused to discuss.
-Trine Eilertsen, the editor for Aftenposten, said in response that they had tried to get an interview with Tajik since 31 January, but Tajik had only wanted to give answers in writing.
+Trine Eilertsen, the editor of Aftenposten, said in response that they had tried to get an interview with Tajik since 31 January, but Tajik had wished to give only answers in writing.

 In the following weeks, it was also revealed that Tajik had been avoiding tax on a fringe benefit by having had a rental contract for an apartment in Rogaland in 2006, but never used or paid for it as she was at the time using a government apartment in Oslo.
 Both media analysts and legal experts concluded that the avoidance would count as both cheating and tax fraud, with calls for her to resign quickly following.
 Tajik ultimately announced her resignation on 2 March, formally doing so two days later.
 She was succeeded by petroleum and energy minister Marte Mjøs Persen on 7 March.

 Odd Roger Enoksen

 In early April, Hilde Lengali a former deputy leader of the Nordland Centre Party, delivered a formal complaint against Enoksen, alleging that he had inappropriately touched her and commented on her look about 20 years prior.
 Enoksen responded saying that he had no recollections of said events with the exception of the mentioned comment.
 He did however issue an apology for what happened.
 Despite his apology to Lengali, another woman, who remained anonymous, came forward with a similar story about a relationship with Enoksen when he was petroleum and energy minister.
 In the early hours of 9 April, Enoksen announced that he had asked to resign as defence minister.
 Later the same day, Prime Minister Jonas Gahr Støre announced that he had accepted Enoksen's resignation.
 Enoksen left his position on 12 April, and was succeeded by local government minister Bjørn Arild Gram.